 RICHLAND, Wash.
-(AP) — A major demolition project on the Hanford Nuclear Reservation was halted for two days this week after air monitors worn by several workers showed they might have inhaled radioactive particles.
+(AP) — Work on a major demolition project on the Hanford Nuclear Reservation was halted for two days this week after air monitors worn by several workers showed they might have inhaled radioactive particles.

-Work was cleared to resume late Thursday at the demolition of the Plutonium Finishing Plant, which for decades was part of the nation’s nuclear weapons production complex.
+Workers late Thursday were cleared to return to the demolition of the Plutonium Finishing Plant, which for decades was part of the nation’s nuclear weapons production complex.

-Energy Department has called the work at the Plutonium Finishing Plant the most hazardous demolition project on the sprawling site near Richland.
+The U.S. Department of Energy has called the work at the Plutonium Finishing Plant the most hazardous demolition project on the sprawling site.

 The Tri-City Herald reports the plant is contaminated with plutonium, and the particles can easily become airborne.

 “We take this very, very seriously,” said Ty Blackford, president of Energy contractor CH2M Hill Plateau Remediation Co.
 “We are dealing with a form of contamination that is very, very hard to manage.”

 Lapel monitors worn by six workers at the Plutonium Finishing Plant complex have tested positive for radioactive particles at levels of concern, according to laboratory results.
 The highest potential exposure was 11 millirems for one of the workers.

 For comparison, the average person in the United States is exposed to 300 millirems of radiation annually from natural sources, such as radon or radiation bombarding Earth from outer space.